Perspective

 What is something you’ve had to adjust your thinking about during the Pandemic?

 The Amusing Muse is a (now) former student living in Southern Wisconsin.
-She keeps herself busy with a variety of things on the days she’s not at the office, and sometimes finds herself motivated to write a blog post.
-She believes in the Science and Medical Community – get vaccinated/boostered, wear a mask, keep socially distant.
+She keeps herself busy with a variety of things on the days sheโ€™s not at the office, and sometimes finds herself motivated to write a blog post.
+She believes in the Science and Medical Community โ€“ get vaccinated/boostered, wear a mask, keep socially distant.

-3 Responses to Perspective
+3 responses to “Perspective”

-1. Dave S says:
+1. Dave S Avatar

 I wish everyone could/would read this and sit back with a cup of tea while they think it over.

-2. Patricia Meiers says:
+2. Patricia Meiers Avatar

 I’ve continued the same old knitting and crocheting, managed 3 adult hats and one child sized pair of mittens and matching hat from the first cake of yarn, but funny thing is I haven’t read any books since July.
 I am appreciating all the folks that went back to wearing masks and my ‘anger’ is just aimed at the thermometer…I’d take some snow if it meant that the temps would go up just a bit.